-This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
-10787-10788 of 2011(Chief Information Commissioner and another v/s State of Manipur and another).
+- 1) This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
+10787-10788 of 2011(Chief Information Commissioner and another v/s State of Manipur and another). - 2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 10/3/2010, u/s 6(1) of the Right to

-2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 5/07/2009, u/s 6(1) of the Right to Information Act 2005 (RTI Act) seeking certain information.
-The said application was responded on21/07/2009, by which the complainant was directed to deposit charges of Rs.
-39402/- PIO has demanded information, received on 8/11/2011.
-According to complainant the information was not furnished and hence deemed rejected.
+Information Act 2005 (RTI Act) seeking certain information.
+The said application was responded on 23/04/2010 but according to complainant the information was delayed and hence deemed rejected.

-3) Being aggrieved by said action , the Complainant herein filed complaint before this Commission in terms of section 18 of the RTI Act seeking several prayers more particularly seeking information as sought as/also for imposition of penalties on PIO and refund of amount deposited.
+- 3) Being aggrieved by such rejection and with the contention that the information furnished is incorrect, misleading and incomplete the Complainant herein filed complaint before this Commission in terms of section 18 of the RTI Act seeking imposition of penalty by initiating disciplinary proceedings and the matter was taken up before the full bench and common arguments were heard after notifying the parties. - 4) We have considered the records as also the provision of the RTI ACT.

-4) The parties were notified but complainant failed to appear.

-5) The respondent PIO filed copy of acknowledgment of complainant.
-Being a complaint filed under section 18 it is required that the maintainability of it is examined in view of the judgment of Hon'ble apex Court supra.

-6) We have considered the records as also the provision of the RTI ACT.
 We have also considered the ratio laid down by the Apex court in the case of Chief Information Commissioner and another v/s State of Manipur and another (supra).
-The core issue that requires to be decided rests on the interpretation of section 18 and 19 of The Act, whether they are exclusive or complementary to each other.

-7) On close scrutiny of the facts, it is seen that the complainant had filed his application u/s 6(1) of the RTI Act, seeking certain information.
+The core issue that requires to be decided rests on the interpretation of section 18 and 19 of The Act, whether they are exclusive or complementary to each other. - 5) On close scrutiny of the facts, it is seen that the complainant had filed his application u/s 6(1) of the RTI Act, seeking certain information.
 As per the complaint the said application resulted in refusal of information.
-Being aggrieved by such refusal the complainant has filed the present complaint u/s 18 of the RTI Act to this Commission.
-Besides other reliefs, the Complainant has also sought the direction to furnish the information as sought for by application u/s 6 (1) of the RTI Act.

-8) Section 18 of the Act opens with the words "Subject to the provisions of this Act-----", which implies that this section operates in consonance with and not in conflict with or independent of the rest of the provisions of the Act.
+Being aggrieved by such refusal the complainant has filed the present complaint u/s 18 of the RTI Act to this Commission. - 6) Section 18 of the Act opens with the words "Subject to the provisions of this Act----", which implies that this section operates in consonance with and not in conflict with or independent of the rest of the provisions of the Act.
 Thus section 18, as per the Act cannot be said to be an independent section but is subject to the provisions of this Act.
 In other words section 18 does not enjoy an overriding status over other provisions, more particularly section 19.Hence both these sections are to be read together.

-9) This Commission has dealt with a similar issue in Complaint No.171/SIC/2010.
+- 7) This Commission has dealt with a similar issue in Complaint No.171/SIC/2010.
 Complainant therein had filed a complaint against the order of PIO rejecting his request by invoking exemption u/s 8(1)(e) of the RTI Act.
-The SIC then, by his order, dated 24.06.2010 had held that in the said situation the proper course of action for the complainant therein would have been to file first appeal and adjudicate the propriety of refusal before first appellate authority.

-10) Contrary to this ratio, this commission, in another complaint filed by one Mr. Rui Fereira against Reserve Bank of India, directed the PIO to furnish the information sought, though the complainant therein had not filed the first appeal against the order of PIO.
+The SIC then, by his order, dated 24.06.2010 had held that in the said situation the proper course of action for the complainant therein would have been to file first appeal and adjudicate the propriety of refusal before first appellate authority. - 8) Contrary to this ratio, this commission, in another complaint filed by one Mr. Rui Fereira against Reserve Bank of India, directed the PIO to furnish the information sought, though the complainant therein had not filed the first appeal against the order of PIO.

-This order landed before the Hon'ble High Court of Bombay at Goa Bench, being CRA No.113 of 2004,[Reserve Bank of India v/s Rui Ferreira and others (2012(2) Bom.C.R.784)] wherein the Hon'ble High court while dealing with similar situation, at para (8) thereof, has observed:
+This order landed before the Hon'ble High Court of Bombay at Goa Bench, being CRA No.113 of 2004, [Reserve Bank of India v/s Rui Ferreira and others (2012(2) Bom.C.R.784)] wherein the Hon'ble High court while dealing with similar situation , at para (8) thereof, has observed: